-IMPRESSIONS OF WALLIE WOLFGRUBER AND COMPANY
+IMPRESSIONS: WALLIE WOLFGRUBER AND COMPANY

 Wallie Wolfgruber and Company at Abrons Arts Center, Henry Street Settlement- NYC- Friday March 5th 2010

 Dancers: Rebecca Bliss, Michael Blake, Janet Forward, Ryoko Kudo, Gabrielle Lamb, Jake Laub, Daniel Madoff, and Kelly Slough

 Wallie Wolfgruber, though her name is not bandied about in trendy dance circles, is known for stunning dancing, passionate choreography, impressive lineage (having danced for two of our fields important contemporary artists, Lar Lubovitch and Ohad Naharin) and the ability to attract highly talented performers to create with her.
 An insiders’ secret.
 When I think of her past work (and it has been too long since I have seen her) I recall intelligence coupled with provocation, vulnerability and maturity.
 Great stuff.
 There is something fascinating about Wolfgruber’s inner life that she attempts to share in her work.
 You want more.

 I rushed into the theater to see the World Premiere of Sacred Things with a sense of anticipation.
 I was intrigued by the theme of the evening, which according to the publicity postcard was “reclaiming our vital connection to the Earth and our physical bodies.”
 The advertising photos were also very compelling -- nude women in a sleeping embrace -- fleshy, breathing curves of white resting in an uncultivated green field.
 There was also a picture of the body abstracted in nature – arcs and lines of flesh covered in grains of polished soil -- both intriguing photo essays by Wolfgruber and Lisa Gillette.